guybrush/nexus/README.md

 * running programs are monitored with [mon].
 * information about running programms is stored in a [dirty]-database.
 * all the config, logs and programs live in `~/.nexus` by default.
-* nexus is still *super-alpha*. you may want to checkout [fleet] which does similiar things differently.
+* nexus is still *super-alpha* (and may change a lot). you may want to checkout [fleet] which does similiar things differently.

 [node]: http://nodejs.org
 [dnode]: https://github.com/substack/dnode